Introduction to Information Security IF011.16

-Description: This course provides an introduction to the Department of Defense (DoD) Information Security Program.
-The Introduction to Information Security course provides students with a basic understanding of the legal and regulatory basis for the program and how the program is implemented throughout DoD.
-After completing this course, the student will be familiar with the DoD Information Security Program.
+Description: This course provides an introduction to the Department of Defense (DOD) Information Security Program.
+Students will be provided with a basic understanding of the legal and regulatory basis for the program, how the program is implemented throughout the DOD and an introduction to the Information Security Program lifecycle.

 Course Resources: Access this course's resources

-- Define the processes and systems of declassification
+- Define the purpose and phases of the DOD Information Security Program

 Delivery Method: eLearning